 Under new rules brought in in 2019, there is now a five-year minimum expiry date on gift vouchers, but we’re all still guilty of forgetting about gift vouchers we have tucked away.
 Consider using these to do your Christmas shopping.

-Be mindful that with One4All vouchers, there’s a monthly inactive charge of €1.45 after the card has been inactive for 18 months (this mean either no spend or no top-up).
+Be mindful that with One4All vouchers, there’s a monthly inactive charge of €1.45 after the card has been inactive for 18 months (this means either no spend or no top-up).
 This will keep being charged on the card each month until the balance runs out.

 So, if you do have any One4All vouchers lying around, dig them out and try to use them for your Christmas shopping where possible.
 Not only will this save you money, but it will also save the voucher from going to waste!